 As Chief Operating Officer, Kim oversees the operations and administration of the Cohen Veterans Network and all of its programs and initiatives.

 Prior to joining the Cohen Veterans Network, she was the Director of Operations at the Center for Innovation and Research on Veterans & Military Families (CIR) at the University of Southern California School of Social Work.
 Kim oversaw the day-to-day operation of CIR and managed several large research projects funded by the Department of Defense to enhance the competence and capacity of civilian behavioral health care providers working with military populations.
 Kim also led the development of numerous cutting-edge programs such as an online training platform for behavioral health professionals, virtual avatar trainers for evidence-based practice and clinical skill, observed structured video examination (OSVE) for military clinical skill assessment, and inter-professional education using military-focused standardized patients.
 Throughout her career, she has worked for numerous major research initiatives focused on behavioral health care, community development, social welfare, and education.
 Kim received her BA from the University of Chicago and her MA from the University of Chicago, School of Social Service Administration.

-VICE PRESIDENT, PARTNERSHIPS & NETWORK SYSTEMS
+SENIOR VICE PRESIDENT, NETWORK SYSTEMS

 She has worked with the veterans community for nearly a decade, most recently serving as the Chief Operations Officer for Iraq and Afghanistan Veterans of America (IAVA), a leading veterans group for post-9/11 veterans.
 As COO, Collins managed all finance, human resource, legal, and technology infrastructure operations, as well as played a key role in organizational and programmatic development.

 Collins received her BA in sociology from Rollins College.